ganddev0925/StoPoint/StoPoint-Privacy-Policy.md

 ## 5. Advertisements and Tracking
 * **Zero Ads:** StoPoint is completely ad-free.
 We do not host or display third-party advertisements.
 * **Zero Tracking:** We do not monitor your behavior, record your app usage patterns, or use third-party analytics services to track your activity.
+* **No Analytics / No Telemetry:** We do not use Firebase Analytics, Crashlytics, Sentry, or any other telemetry tools.
+We have no way of knowing how you use the app or where you go.
+Your crashes and usage patterns are your own.

 ---